Advance Care Planning and Advance Directives

 - Adults who are terminally ill, to be clear about your end-of-life goals and wishes related to comfort.

-ACP is about conversations that become documents — and documents that become conversations.
+Advance Care Planning is about conversations that become documents — and documents that become conversations.

 - An advance directive allows you to choose someone to speak for you.
 They become your “voice” if you lose the ability to be part of making healthcare decisions on your own.
 This person is often referred to as your healthcare agent.
 Choose someone you trust to make healthcare decisions for you, such as a family member or friend.
 If you do not identify a healthcare agent in an advance directive, the laws in the state where you live may dictate who makes your healthcare decisions.